Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 Monteiro’s Hornbill was one of two localized hornbills seen today.

 We then moved into some dry rocky areas to look for Rüppell’s Bustard but, unfortunately, we did not have much luck.
-We managed to get Karoo (Benguela) Long-billed Lark and then, further into the Namibe Desert, we got Spike-heeled Lark and Tractrac Chat.
+We managed to get Karoo (Benguela) Long-billed Lark and then, further into the Namib Desert, we got Spike-heeled Lark and Tractrac Chat.

 Angola birding report

 Day 15, 7th July 2025.
-Last Tundavala Birding and Transfer to Benguela
+Last Tundavala birding and transfer to Benguela

-We hadn’t seen Bocage’s Akalat on the trip yet, so we decided to give this speciesone last try at the same spot where we had seen the Swierstra’s Spurfowl two days before.As we arrived at the viewpoint, a Swierstra’s Spurfowl called so we looked a short distance across the valley and there it was, sitting exposed on a large rock.
+We hadn’t seen Bocage’s Akalat on the trip yet, so we decided to give this species one last try at the same spot where we had seen the Swierstra’s Spurfowl two days before.
+As we arrived at the viewpoint, a Swierstra’s Spurfowl called so we looked a short distance across the valley and there it was, sitting exposed on a large rock.
 Even though we had already seen this species it was still special to see it again, and this time out in the open.

 Enduring the Angolan roads later that afternoon, with the hope of more great birding, we eventually arrived at a boulder filled landscape.
 Our target here was Hartlaub’s Spurfowl.
 We had no response for a while but then suddenly the shouts of not-too-distant spurfowl erupted from the rocky slopes.
 With brief flying views, then some views of them walking and calling from the undergrowth, the group was happy to move on to other targets in the area.
 We managed Rüppell’s Parrot, Rosy-faced Lovebird, Bare-cheeked Babbler and Pale-winged Starling.
 We also had repeat views of Meves’s Starling, Carp’s Tit, White-tailed Shrike, Pririt Batis and Damara Red-billed Hornbill.